The Balance Podcast: Deployment Perspectives

 Air National Guard Maj.
-Tony Repic, 111th Attack Wing Chaplain, interviews his 12-year-old son, Caleb, to gain perspective of how he processed his father's recent deployment.
-This interview is the video portion of The Balance Podcast, which focuses on balancing the four pillars of resiliency; mind, body, spirit, and social.
-(U.S. Air National Guard video by Maj.
+Tony Repic, 111th Attack Wing Chaplain, interviews his 12-year-old son, Caleb, for a family member's perspective and tips on military deployment for The Balance Podcast.
+Repic is the host of The Balance, which focuses on balancing civilian and military life by using the four pillars; mind, body, spirit, and social to remain resilient.
+(U.S. Air National Guard Podcast by Maj.
 Tony Repic)

 |Date Taken: